McMaster-Baby-Lab/handbook/pages/recruitment/recruitmentProcedure.md

 #### **Parent agrees to participate with specific date/time**

-- If the date/time works for the experimenters update the schedule with study date/time and experimenters on the *Study Scheudle* or *Family Information* page.
+- If the date/time works for the experimenters update the schedule with study date/time and experimenters on the *Study Schedule* or *Family Information* page.
 - If the date/time does not work for us, offer another appointment date and time based on the experiementer's availability and Lab Calendar by calling the family.

 **Apointment time decided**